Key Takeaways

 The following table shows monthly premium costs for disability insurance for self-employed people.
 These policies all have a 30-day elimination period.

-Disability Insurance Premiums for the Self-Employed
+Popular Companies Offering Disability Insurance for the Self-Employed

 Self-employed people can access disability insurance plans from privately-owned companies.
 When purchasing an insurance policy, consider researching different insurance providers online to learn about the features of the policies they offer.